ayunav/FeelsLike-watchOS2-Weather-App/README.md

 ![image](https://github.com/ayunav/Feel-weatherWatchOS2App/blob/master/Screen.Shot.2016-02-25.at.1.40.19.AM.png)

-Next step:
+Next steps:

 * request info about user's location and display the weather data based on user's location;
-* design UI based on the wireframe mockup;
+* design and implement UI based on the wireframe mockup;
 * implement features based on the wireframe mockup.